okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/rating-system.md

   Common features are functionalities that are present in most visuals and are essential for effective data visualization.
 These features include basic interactions, formatting options, and Power BI integration capabilities.

-- **Chart-Specific Features:**
+- **Type-Specific Features:**

-  Chart-specific features are functionalities that are unique to a particular chart type.
+  Type-specific features are functionalities that are unique to a particular visual type.
 These features enhance the visual's ability to represent data effectively and provide additional value to users.
-In the checklist, you will find features specific to various chart types, such as bar charts, line charts, pie charts, etc.
+In the checklist, you will find features specific to various visual types, such as bar charts, line charts, pie charts, etc.

-  > **For multi-purpose visuals** (visuals that can represent multiple chart types), you must evaluate the visual against the feature checklists for **all applicable chart types**.
+  > **For multi-purpose visuals** (visuals that can represent multiple visual types), you must evaluate the visual against the feature checklists for **all applicable types**.
 This ensures a comprehensive assessment of the visual's capabilities across its various functionalities.

 - **Unique Features:**

   Unique features are innovative functionalities that set a visual apart from others.
 If you encounter a feature that is not listed in the standard checklist and is unique to the visual, you can include it as a *Unique Feature* in your evaluation.
-These features are given significant weight in the overall rating and **will be automatically highlighted as Pros** in the review.

   >> **IMPORTANT**: If the unique feature becomes common (i.e., it appears in other visuals of the same type in the future), it will be added to the standard checklist with a lower weight.
 Since updating the checklist frequently is challenging, **please be selective and thoughtful about adding unique features.**